lechien73/GitpodTeamHelper/README.md

 Please note that the extension is provided "as-is".
 No warranty or guarantee regarding suitability or compatibility is given.
 Use it at your own risk!

+## Sideloading

+If you want to sideload the extension, then do the following:

+1. Download the repo as a zip file and extract it
+2. Go to Chrome/Brave's extensions management page
+3. Switch on *Development Mode*
+4. Click on *Load Unpacked*
+5. Browse to the extracted extension folder and load it

 ## Privacy & Security

 The extension only works on the gitpod.io/teams page.
 It only stores enabled/disabled data - nothing else.
 It's as safe as houses.